yavuzkaymak/argo-demo-1/README.md

 # argo-demo

-The image installs argo-cd and argo-workflows in given kubernetes cluster.
+The image installs argo-cd and argo-workflows in a given kubernetes cluster.
-Argo-cd is in argocd, argo-worklows in argo namespaces created.
+Argo-cd is in argocd, argo-worklows is in argo namespaces created.
 Argo-cd by default listens to manifests/argo-workflow/workflows and implements the changes in this folder.

 It deploys a sample workflow using a workflow template.
 Workflow consists of a dag which first executes a Talend Job and only if the Job fails executes a shell command in an alpine container.

-The Talend Job look for "COOL_NAME".
+The Talend job looks for "COOL_NAME".
 If the variable is not found "CIMT" will be used as default.
 If the variable exists but as an empty string, it will throw an error which will trigger the second job.

 You can manipulate the variable using Argo Workflows' gui.